jbradleyporter/weather_app/readme.md

 ## 5 Day Forecast Weather App

 You will need to have [Node](https://nodejs.org/en/download/) installed to run this project's 'npm' statements.
-All of the following commands should be run from the root directory of 'weather_app'.
+All of the following commands should be run from the root directory of the project.

 ### Running the application in development mode